LouisBrunner/valgrind-macos/README.md

 ## Tests

-Some tests are blocking and were therefore disabled on macOS:
+Some tests are hanging and were therefore disabled on macOS:

 - `none/tests/pselect_alarm`
 - `none/tests/pth_term_signal`